artnoisenik/machinelee/docs/terms/machine-learning.md

  [edX](https://www.edx.org/) offer beginner courses in Machine Learning and AI.
 - **Blogs and Online Tutorials:** Platforms like [Machine Learning Mastery](https://machinelearningmastery.com/) provide practical guides and tutorials.
 - **Research Journals and Articles:** Reading journals on platforms like [IEEE Xplore](https://ieeexplore.ieee.org/) and [Nature Machine Intelligence](https://www.nature.com/natmachintell/) can provide insights into the latest research and developments in ML.

-Understanding Machine Learning is key for anyone venturing into AI.
-As technology continues to advance, the role of ML in shaping future innovations and applications will only grow more significant.